Why Won’t My Garage Door Go Up?

 There are many possible reasons why your garage door is not opening properly.
-If your garage door doesn’t open all the way, you may need to replace part or all of it.
-To repair a garage door that’s not opening, contact a professional garage door company that understands your door manufacturer.
+If your garage door opener does not work or the door doesn't open all the way, you may need to replace part or all of it.
+To repair a garage door that's not opening, contact a professional garage door company that understands your door manufacturer.

 1. Photo Eye Is Out of Alignment

 The photo eye is the safety sensor on the garage door.
 Its job is to detect a person or object in the way of the door.
 If you hear a clicking noise and see a light flash from the garage door opener, there may be an issue with the photo eye.

 Since photo eyes are sensitive, there are several reasons why the photo eye could be out of alignment.
 Try these remedies for realigning photo eyes:

 - Clean the photo eye: Dirt and dust can sometimes clog the sensor and freeze the garage door in place.
 As a safety feature, the photo eye is programmed to instantly respond to any obstruction in the path of the garage door.
 If the photo eye recognizes anything in its way — even as small as a speck of dust or debris — the garage door will stay open.
 Clean the photo eye with a cloth or a tissue and test the garage door.